HomagGroup/HOMAG-Connect/Applications/MaterialManager/Documentation/SourceCode/homagconnect.materialmanager.contracts.material.boards.interfaces.iboardcodewithinventory.md

+<span style="color:red">[This is preliminary documentation and is subject to change.] </span>
 # IBoardCodeWithInventory

 Namespace: HomagConnect.MaterialManager.Contracts.Material.Boards.Interfaces

-This is an interface representing a board code with inventory.
+Interface for board code with inventory.

 ```csharp
 public interface IBoardCodeWithInventory